Piri Halasz: Biography

-At present, she writes on art for among other publications The New York Observer.
-In addition to writing for various journals and penning her own volumes, she publishes a blog/print edition newsletter called "From the Mayor's Doorstep" (alluding to her residence being in the shadow of Gracie Mansion).
+In her later career, she wrote on art for among other publications The New York Observer.
+In addition to writing for various journals and penning her own volumes, she published a blog/print edition newsletter until 2023 called "From the Mayor's Doorstep" (alluding to her residence being in the shadow of Gracie Mansion).

 As an educator, she has taught at Columbia University, Hunter College, CW Post College, Molloy College and Bethany College (West Virginia).

 Halasz's autobiographical volume entitled A Memoir Of Creativity: Abstract Painting, Politics & The Media, 1956–2008 was published by iUniverse in 2009.
 Kenworth Moffett, in his review of the book, said that "A Memoir of Creativity by Piri Halasz is a witty, honest, scrupulously researched, and well written account of the author's life experiences and intellectual development."